Lohith-Loke/college_predictor/readme.md

 we were to build a model that predicts next year's closing rank

-### total number of students that took exam in every year
+### total number of students that took exam in every year  # from jee website
-### how to reputation score of a college ie college that more student's wish to go to
+### how to reputation score of a college ie college that more student's wish to go to  # based on NIRF ranking?
 ### course popularity , number that tells intrested candidates are in said courese